SiliconLabsSoftware/matter_extension/slc/apps/lighting_app/thread/README.md

 app running on a Silicon Labs EFR32 SoC.

-The device is commissioned over Bluetooth Low Energy (BLE), during which the Matter controller will exchange security information with the Rendez-vous procedure.
+The device is commissioned over Bluetooth Low Energy (BLE), during which the Matter controller and device exchange security credentials in the Rendez-vous procedure.

 If the LCD is enabled, the LCD on the Silicon Labs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the Rendez-vous procedure.